What is Records Information Management?

 Proper records management reduces the chance of things going wrong with your information.
 Without a clear set of protocols in place, records are often misplaced, destroyed before their time, or exposed to people who shouldn’t have access.
 These gaps create real risks, from legal issues to lost business opportunities.

-By building safeguards like regular reviews, backups, and guidelines for secure disposal into your records management practices, you can protect your organization from data breaches, compliance problems, and the costs that come with them.
+By implementing safeguards like regular reviews, backups, and guidelines for secure disposal into your records management practices, you can protect your organization from data breaches, compliance problems, and the costs that come with them.

 Better Decision Making